-1. Can I get a witness?
+Can I get a witness?

-When searching for a new skin care product, you want to ensure that a particular product will actually clear your skin.
+When searching for a new skincare product, you want to ensure that a particular product will actually clear your skin.
 This is why when you see a friend post a “before” and “after” photo to showcase their face washing routine, you’re more likely to purchase that product—after all, you’ve already witnessed its positive results.

-To be honest, we are probably more inclined to believe someone we know who shows positive results of a product as opposed to Jennifer Aniston advertising the latest Neutrogena product for her already perfect face.
+To be honest, we are probably more inclined to believe someone we know who shows positive results of a product than Jennifer Aniston advertising the latest Neutrogena product for her already perfect face.
 Do we actually believe that our girl, Jen, is hitting up Walgreen for a bottle of Neutrogena Deep Cleanser?
 Doubtful.
 The fact is we trust the people we know.
 Therefore, if people we follow and trust tell us that a product is beneficial, we’re more inclined to jump on the bandwagon.

 Reaching customers through influencer marketing is a more organic process, meaning that you’re not interrupting anyone’s day but instead providing natural content within their own social media experience.

-3. Show me the (saved) money!
+Show me the (saved) money!

-Paying for advertising space can add up on your company’s bill!
+Paying for advertising space can add up quickly!
 Whether it’s print advertising in a magazine or newspaper, commercial time on television, or even paid advertising online – the cost of advertising is not cheap.
 Brand influencers can significantly decrease the amount of money you spend on advertising your products.

-You might be wondering where to start in regard to finding brand influencers to market your products.
+You might be wondering where to start when finding brand influencers to market your brand or products.
 There are plenty of tactics to engaging and acquiring these ambassadors.
-The first is to mentioning or tagging them in your own content.
+The first is mentioning or tagging them in your content.
 Another tactic is to praise their efforts in the industry through a curated list of top industry players.
-Share this list with your followers, in order to grad their attention and respect.
+Share this list with your followers to grab their attention and respect.

 If you need help finding and connecting with the movers and shakers in your industry, contact Sage Island.
-Our team of marketers are experts at finding the people how matter and making them an offer they can’t refuse.
+Our marketers are experts at finding the people who matter and making them an offer they can’t refuse.